Ervin Skela: Koblenz

-After four months without a club, he signed on 14 October 2009 a two-year contract with TuS Koblenz, taking the number 28.
-Skela made his debut in week 9 of 2009–10 season against Rot Weiss Ahlen, playing full-90 minutes in a 1–1 home draw.
-After the match, the coach of the team Rapolder was frustrated with the rest of the players, saying that "Skela alone cannot decide the matches" and that he expected more from the players like Shefki Kuqi, Matej Mavric, Benjamin Lense and Melinho.
-Skela would appear in further 17 matches with Koblenz who ended the season in 17th place, relegated from the league.
+After four months without a club, on 14 October 2009 Skela signed a two-year contract with TuS Koblenz in 2.
+Bundesliga, taking the number 28.
+He made his debut in week 9 of the 2009–10 season against Rot Weiss Ahlen, playing the full 90 minutes in a 1–1 home draw.
+After the match, coach Uwe Rapolder expressed frustration with the team's overall performance, stating that “Skela alone cannot decide the matches” and calling for more from players such as Shefki Kuqi, Matej Mavrič, Benjamin Lense and Melinho.
+Skela went on to make 17 further league appearances for Koblenz, who finished the season in 17th place and were relegated from the league.